xenomacabre/VilesMods/README.md

 Thank you for all the great support and feedback, and to all the talented modders in the HSK team and beyond.
 This wouldn't be possible without all of you!

+INSTALLATION:
+Simply place these in the /mods/ folder with the rest of the HSK mods.
+When activating after you load the game, put them in the order listed below, somewhere near the bottom of the list.

 A quick rundown of what we got so far, and recommended mod-order: